DevBlocky/scalpel/README.md

 Each cache engine implementation can be selected by changing the `cache_engine` configuration option to the one of the Engine Keys below.
 Most of the caches require additional settings.

+### FileSystem

+`cache_engine: fs`

+The FileSystem cache is a basic cache that will store files on the disk in a similar format to the Official Client, in a folder heirarchy where each file represents an image.

+To configure, change all options under the `fs_options` umbrella section in the configuration file.
+See `settings.sample.yaml` for documentation on each option.
+If you don't know what an option does, then you probably don't need to change it.

 ### RocksDB

 `cache_engine: rocksdb`

-Currently the only cache engine, [RocksDB](https://rocksdb.org/) is a battle-tested key-value storage system developed by Facebook.
+[RocksDB](https://rocksdb.org/) is a battle-tested key-value storage system developed by Facebook.
 It's extremely fast and is used in many SQL databases like MySQL or MariaDB, and includes a whole heap of customizability for different applications.

 To configure, change all options under the `rocksdb_options` umbrella section in the configuration file.
 See `settings.sample.yaml` for documentation on each option.
 If you don't know what an option